Is It Mandatory To Have Health Insurance in 2022?

 |District of Columbia|

-Open Enrollment for Health Insurance
+Open Enrollment for Health Insurance in 2023

 Special Enrollment Period